disneystreaming/smithy4s/modules/docs/markdown/06-guides/dynamic.md

 )
 ```

 Now, you need a Smithy model.
-There are roughly three ways to get one:
+There are essentially three ways to get one:

 1. Load a model using the [awslabs/smithy](https://github.com/awslabs/smithy) library's `ModelAssembler`
 2. Load a serialized model from a JSON file ([example](https://github.com/disneystreaming/smithy4s/blob/4e678c5f89599f962dc18fb7dcdf3d5d6c0a402b/sampleSpecs/lambda.json)), or